2014 Vrbětice ammunition warehouse explosions: Involvement of Russian GRU

 Russian investigative group The Insider published further details, indicating that EMCO was one of two companies in the EU manufacturing ammunition compatible with Soviet designed arms, especially 120 mm mortar and 152 mm howitzer rounds.
 Supplies from the other company were purchased out by the GRU at a higher price, thus making them unavailable for Ukraine, while EMCO agreed to a sale to Ukrainian armed forces, which significantly increased their defense capabilities against Russian intervention.
 However, the particular supplies intended for Ukraine were not stored in Vrbětice, and the GRU either didn't know it or it hoped that the supplies from Vrbětice would be eventually transported to EMCO depots in Bulgaria and explode there (which explains the delayed detonation).

 According to the conclusions of the joint investigation by Bellingcat, Der Spiegel, Respekt and The Insider, six officers of the GRU, led by the head of military unit 29155, general Andrey Averyanov, took part in the operation.
 In addition to Averyanov, Mishkin and Chepiga, among these six officers were Nikolay Yezhov, Denis Sergeev (cover identity "Sergey Fedotov") and Egor Gordienko ("Georgy Gorshkov").
 Two out of six operated under the cover of diplomatic couriers.
 Data analyzed by Bellingcat supports the hypothesis that the 2014 explosions in Vrbětice were part of a longer-term GRU operation aimed at disrupting Ukraine's capabilities to procure weapons and munitions critical to its defense against Russian troops and Russia-sponsored militants in the war in Eastern Ukraine.
-The investigation is ongoing and the National Center Against Organized Crime is examining potential support from a Czech citizen.
+The investigation at the time was ongoing and the National Center Against Organized Crime was examining potential support from a Czech citizen.

+On January 30, 2024, Sofia City Prosecutor's Office announced that it issued a European Arrest Warrant against six Russian nationals accused of terrorism based on the court rulings.

+On April 29, 2024, the Police of the Czech Republic announced the completion of the investigation of explosions, stating that it considered it proven that the explosions were carried out by GRU.
+Police officers from the National Centre for Combating Organised Crime investigated the matter as part of a joint investigation team with police officers from Great Britain and worked closely with police authorities from Ukraine and the USA.
+In May 2024, the commander of Unit 29155, Averyanov, was declared wanted by the Czech Police.